BlueBaseJS/docs/key-concepts/hooks.md

 BR.Hooks.register('posts.edit', import('./setEditedAtHook'));
 ```

-But this method may not be as affective, as BlueRain needs to know a hook's name at registration time.
+But this method may not be as affective, as BlueBase needs to know a hook's name at registration time.
 So this promise will be resolved immediately, even if the hook event \(e.g. `posts.edit`\) gets executed much later, or never at all.
 A much better way is to split just the handler function rather than the complete hook object:

 ### Handler function